Help to Buy available now

 Apartments at Copper Building are now available to buy with as little as just a 5% deposit through Help to Buy* Join our next Mortgage Workshop to find out more.

 One and two bedroom apartments and duplex, dual aspect penthouses, with open plan living spaces, generous windows and wide balconies, benefit from natural light and stunning views across the lake.

-Homes at Copper Building are now on sale.
-Find out more below, or contact our sales team on 0117 456 4999 to book a viewing.
+Homes at Copper Building are available for sale and to rent.
+Find out more below, or contact our team on 0117 456 4999 to book a viewing.

 Help to Buy your home at Copper Building